By-Laws in Downloadable Format

 Section 6.
 Voting Details.
 Only those who have been members for at least thirty (30) days shall be permitted to vote.
 Voting may be done by voice or by written ballot at the discretion of the presiding officer, except that all elections shall be voted upon by secret written ballot.
 To ensure a one person one vote status, each member shall be issued a ballot as that person’s name is checked off the membership list.
 All elections shall be decided by a plurality vote, except as otherwise specified by these By-Laws or provided by the laws of the state of Arizona.

-The Leadership Development Committee shall count ballots in secret for the various positions.
+The Leadership Development Committee (LDC) shall be responsible for tallying the ballots and announcing only the winner(s) to the congregation.
+The LDC shall keep but not announce vote totals to the congregation.
 In the event of a tie for any position, the Committee shall bring the tie back to the congregation for a runoff balloting to determine the elected position.

 Absentee voting will be allowed when a member is unable to attend due to illness or has to work or must be out of town.
 The “two envelope” method for return ballots will be used so members can be checked against the membership list without ballots becoming identifiable.
 The outer envelope must be dated and signed and presented to the presiding officer prior to the vote.